32Butterfly/Distributed-calculator-in-C/document.md

 The loop works now but there is a problem with singnaling now and the loop stops at 6 factorial or 3 triangle.
 I assume it's because of pipes somehow being overflown because the timing is consisten when the loop stops working

+### 2024/06/18

+Made it so the code handles infinite loop with the multiple clients.
+Took over 3 hours.
+Added a little bit more secure exiting as now all the server children are killed after the third ctrl+C. Added so that the user actually exits if the client inputs number 3 in the choice menu. **Know bug** if you choose option 2 in the very first cycle of the loop TH appears for no reason?
+It is gone afterward just in the very first option.